Gerrproger/simpleShow/README.md

 ### params
-Returns parameters object for selected slider which consists of `item` - jQuery object of slider
+Returns object with parameters for selected slider which consists of:

+`item` - jQuery slider object

-`settings` - object with settings
+`settings` - settings object

 `slides` - jQuery collection of slides

-`active` - index of active slise
+`active` - index number of an active slide

 ```javascript
 var params = $('#myslider').simpleShow('params');
 ```

+**Note:** This method is only one returning data, not elements

 ## Options